-The core program at Harbor Haven includes a daily academic period which reinforces math, reading and language arts concepts at each child’s level.
+The core program at Harbor Haven includes a daily learning center period which reinforces math, reading and language arts concepts at each child’s level.

-Children participate four times per week in social skills groups that have both instruction and practice.
+Children participate in weekly social skills groups that include both instruction and practice.

-Our trained facilitator (a school psychologist or social worker) gives youngsters the opportunity to “practice” skills associated with positive peer interactions, expressing oneself appropriately, compromising in friendship building, respecting others, dealing with disappointment, and much more.
+Our trained facilitator (a psychologist or social worker) gives youngsters the opportunity to “practice” skills associated with positive peer interactions, expressing oneself appropriately, compromising in friendship building, respecting others, dealing with disappointment, and much more.
 Goals for these social skills training sessions are determined based on information gathered about the children from their IEP’s and a social skills survey completed by parents and/or professionals who work with the child during the school year.
-Additionally children attend two other periods per week with the school psychologist or social worker, that provide opportunity for the children to practice the learned social skills.
-An added benefit to building and promoting social skills at Harbor Haven is that the group counselors attend the social skills sessions and can reinforce the learning throughout the day at each and every activity including lunch time.
+An added benefit to building and promoting social skills at Harbor Haven is that the group counselors attend the social skills sessions and can reinforce the learning throughout the day at each and every activity, including lunch time.

 Individual occupational and speech therapy is available for any age child.
-All children ages 3-9 have built in speech and occupational therapy group sessions in their schedules.
+Bright Beginnings and Lower Camp groups have speech and occupational therapy group sessions built into their schedules.